phax/en16931-cii2ubl/README.md

       source files...
 One or more CII file(s)
   -h, --help               Show this help message and exit.
+      --mode mode          Allowed values: AUTOMATIC, INVOICE, CREDIT_NOTE (default: INVOICE)
+      --output-suffix filename part
+                           The suffix added to the output filename (default:
+                             -ubl)
-      --mode mode          Allowed values: AUTOMATIC, INVOICE, CREDIT_NOTE -t, --target directory   The target directory for result output (default: .)
+  -t, --target directory   The target directory for result output (default: .)
       --ubl version        Version of the target UBL Format: '2.1', '2.2' or '2.3' (default: 2.1)